Optimism vs. Pessimism: Which is better for your health?

 People who have a more positive outlook on life are more likely to take care of themselves in terms of eating well, and exercising (what are some benefits of exercise on the brain?).
 Studies have also shown that optimists have stronger social networks, and better medical care.

-Life often gets in the way of us enjoying the things we love most.
+- Find things that make you happy: Life often gets in the way of us enjoying the things we love most.
 But taking the time to do what you love is really good for your physical and mental health.
 Make a list of things that keep you happy, or keep something with you wherever you go.
 For example, if reading makes you happy, then carry a book with you everywhere.
 When you’re feeling stressed or upset, just do what makes you happy to distract yourself from whatever was upsetting you.
-If you come back to it later, chances are you won’t feel as upset, and you’ll be able to work on problem solving for the future.
+If you come back to it later, chances are you won’t feel as upset, and you’ll be able to work on problem-solving for the future.

 Jessica is a student studying neuroscience and psychology.
 She is fascinated with all things people, from the way our brains work to how we think.
 She is always looking for new things to learn, and is eager to help others be inspired.